On $k$-jet field approximations to geodesic deviation equations: Discussion

-We have seen that there are alternative frameworks for generalizing geodesic deviation beyond linearization in the geodesic deviation functions.
+We have seen that there are alternative frameworks for generalizing geodesic deviation equations beyond linearization in the geodesic deviation functions $\{\xi^\mu_j\}^{n,k}_{\mu=1,j=1}$.
 Ba{\.z}a{\'n}ski's theory \cite{Bazanski1977} is a convenient framework to investigate geodesic deviations beyond the Jacobi equation.
-In such formalism, one can formulate an hierarchy of general covariant differential equations for the fields $\{\xi^\mu_j,\mu=1,...,n,j=1,...,k\}$, although one needs to abandon the requirement that the monomials $\{\xi^\mu\xi^\nu,\,\mu,\nu=1,...,n\}$ are negligible.
-Ba{\.z}a{\'n}ski's theory was used extensively in the investigation of geodesic motion in general relativistic space-times (see for instance in \cite{KernerColistetevanHolten:2001, ColisteteLeygnacKerner2002, KoekoekHolten2011} and in subsequent works of those authors).
+In such formalism, one can formulate an hierarchy of general covariant differential equations for the functions $\{\xi^\mu_j\}^{n,k}_{\mu=1,j=1}$, although one needs to abandon the requirement that the monomials $\{\xi^\mu_j\xi^\nu_i\}^{n,k}_{\mu,\nu=1,j,i=1}$ are negligible.
+Ba{\.z}a{\'n}ski's theory was applied extensively in the investigation of geodesic motion in general relativistic spacetimes (see for instance \cite{KernerColistetevanHolten:2001, ColisteteLeygnacKerner2002, KoekoekHolten2011} and in subsequent works by these authors).
 We have shown that Ba{\.z}a{\'n}ski's theory can be extended to connections determined by arbitrary sprays $\mathcal{S}\in \,\Gamma \,T\mathcal{C}$.
-Such generalization has been applied to an arbitrary Finsler spray, obtaining the classical Jacobi equation in Finsler geometry \eqref{jabociequationfinsler} and the second order deviation equation \eqref{secondorderdeviationonfinsler}.
-The second order geodesic deviation equation can be used if the deviation between geodesics are not negligible and in the investigation of the {\it geodesic equivalence problem} in pseudo-Finsler space-times.
-An application of theory has been the discussion of the Einstein's equivalence principle in Finslerian gravity.
-We have seen generically in Finsler space-times, the Einstein's equivalence principle does not hold.
-These effects have been demonstrated for Riemann-flat pseudo-Finsler structures, but one expects similar effects for general pseudo-Finsler structures with $R\neq 0$, since depend on the $hv$-curvature.
+This generalized framework has been applied in this paper to an arbitrary Finsler spray, obtaining the usual Jacobi equation \eqref{jabociequationfinsler} and a new second order deviation equation \eqref{secondorderdeviationonfinsler} in pseudo-Finsler geometry.
+Some of the applications have been briefly mentioned, as the case of Berwald-type spacetimes and spaces with $P\neq 0$ and $R=0$.

-In the Finslerian case and for the Chern's type connection, not only the Riemannian curvature is involved, but also the $hv$-curvature tensor $P$ is significant.
-Therefore, one expects that the $hv$-curvature could play a relevant role in determining the topology of the pseudo-Finsler structures.
-For positive Finsler spaces, this is of relevance for the Berwald-Landsberg problem \cite{Gallego-Torrome} and have implications for cosmological models based on Finsler space-times.
-These effects have been shown for Riemann-flat pseudo-Finsler structures, but one expects similar effects for general pseudo-Finsler structures with $R\neq 0$.